-Over the first six weeks of this course, you’ll explore the evidence on effective questioning, learning about how purposeful, targeted questioning and dialogue techniques can help to activate and promote your students’ thinking.
-You’ll learn about designing assessment questions and the amount of information they can provide, how much weight this information carries, and what inferences and decisions it can support.
+Over the first six weeks of this course, you’ll explore the evidence on effective questioning, learning about how purposeful, targeted questioning and dialogue strategies can help to activate and promote your students’ thinking.
+You’ll learn about designing an assessment process and the amount of information it can provide, how much weight this information carries, and what inferences and decisions it can support.

-In the final two weeks, once you have thought hard about the theories and techniques of effective questioning, you’ll move on to practice the act of selecting and adapting one or two questioning strategies for use in the classroom, based on your growing knowledge.
+In the final two weeks, once you have thought hard about the principles underpinning effective questioning, you’ll move on to practise the act of selecting and adapting strategies for use in the classroom, based on your growing knowledge.

 What else is included in the Toolkit?